What are Taxable and Non-Taxable Income in Singapore?

 Exempt Incomes Listed under the Income Tax Act

 The Income Tax Act of Singapore lists several types of income that are specifically exempted from taxation, subject to meeting specific conditions.
-These include the company's profits after disposing of equity investments, foreign-sourced service income, branch profits, and foreign dividends received by a Singapore tax resident company, as well as income from shipping-related activities by a shipping company.
+These include the company’s profits after disposing of equity investments, foreign-sourced service income, branch profits, financial instruments, and foreign dividends received by a Singapore tax resident company, as well as income from shipping-related activities by a shipping company.

 It is important for you to familiarise yourself with the specific conditions outlined in the Income Tax Act to determine if your income falls under the category of exempted income.